willpatton/Motion_Oscilloscope/README.md

 * Refresh rate

 ## Oscilloscope
 The oscilloscope feature is a 256x64 screen (16K pixels) divided into 10 horizontal time divisions (1ms/div) and 4 verticle voltage divisions (1V/div).
 A waveform acquisition is triggered by sensing the signal's zero-crossing point and looking for a rising or falling edge.
 Once triggered, a memory buffer is filled with the samples that represent the waveform acquisition.
 Then, the buffer is analyzed for peaks and patterns thus making automatic measurements of the waveform.
 Next, the buffer's samples are rendered to the graphics display where 1 sample is rendered as 1 pixel (1:1).
-The w
 ![Motion Oscilloscope Text Waveform](https://github.com/willpatton/Motion_Oscilloscope/blob/master/motion_oscilloscope_text_waveform.png)